Giuseppe Giaccardo: Beatification

-The beatification process commenced in the Diocese of Rome in an informative process that commenced on 8 June 1955 and finished its business on 19 June 1957 after having collated documentation and witness testimonies - including one from Alberione himself.
+The beatification process commenced in the Diocese of Rome in an informative process that commenced on 8 June 1955 and finished on 19 June 1957.
 The first of two smaller processes opened in Alba on 7 June 1955 and concluded on 6 November 1956.
-Theologians also collected his writings and approved them as being in line with the magisterium of the faith.

 The formal introduction to the cause on 10 December 1964 - under Pope Paul VI - granted the posthumous title of Servant of God upon the late priest.

 An apostolic process was later opened on 20 May 1965 and concluded its work on 26 October 1967 while the second and final of the smaller processes opened in Alba on 22 July 1965 and closed on 13 October 1967.
 The Congregation of Rites validated these four processes in Rome on 19 December 1969.
 In 1979 - one decade later - the postulation submitted the Positio to the Congregation for the Causes of Saints for their assessment.
 On 9 May 1985 he was declared to be Venerable after Pope John Paul II recognized his life of heroic virtue.

 The miracle required for his beatification was investigated in the Italian diocese of its origin and received the validation of the C.C.S. in Rome on 27 May 1988.
 The medical board voted in favor of the miracle on 9 November 1988 while the theologians did likewise on 3 February 1989.
 The pope voiced his approval on 13 May 1989 and presided over the beatification of Giaccardo on 22 October 1989.

 The current postulator assigned to the cause is José Antonio Pérez Sánchez.